 This Course is available in the following format:

-Red Hat System Administration I Training Course Description
+Red Hat System Administration I Training Course Hands-on

 This Red Hat System Administration I Training course relates to Red Hat® Enterprise Linux® 7.
 Red Hat System Administration I (RH124) is designed for IT professionals without previous Linux administration experience.
 The Red Hat System Administration I Training course focuses on providing students with Linux administration “survival skills” by focusing on core administration tasks.